Manage your project

 If you have applied for Turing Scheme funding and your application has been successful, congratulations.
 The next step will be to deliver a project that will benefit and enrich your participants using your grant award.

 This section of the website is designed to offer guidance and support to beneficiaries on every step of their Turing Scheme journey, from initial planning through to live reporting of your activities and ultimately to measuring their impact.
+Alongside key resources like the Grant Agreement, handbook or beneficiary logo, you can also find coronavirus (COVID-19) guidance and financial support information.

 New resources and materials will be added on an ongoing basis.
 Direct guidance and support is also available from our helpdesk teams via our contact us webpage.